bymattlee/bymattlee-tumblr-starter-theme/README.md

 $ npm install
 ```
 ##### 3. Update Gulp Config
-All Gulp settings can be found in `gulp/config.js`.
-Enter in development, staging and production URLs to allow pretty URLs to function properly.
-See `line 31` and `line 39`
+All Gulp settings can be found in `gulp/config.js`
 ##### 4. Enable Deployment
 To enable deployment, create `hostSettings.json` and store in the `gulp` directory.
 This file should not be checked in as it contains sensitive information.
 Sample `hostSettings.json`:
 ```